Deviantcoin/Deviant-Miscellaneous/common/Deviant_staking.md

 ### Prerequisites
 1. The wallet has been setup (verify [here](/common/Setup_wallet.md))
 ### Creating a Staking Address
-Open the receiving address menu from your wallet.<br />
+Open the Receiving addresses menu from your wallet.<br />

 ![receiving address](/images/rec-address.png)